breanahm24/Python_Film_Quiz2024/README.md

 # Python_Film_Quiz2024

+# Files Included
+The TESTING file and Excel file are both part of my coding errors and not in the final prototype.
+The final prototype is titled 'FILM QUIZ IDLE.py'

 # How to Run The Film Quiz
 It is reccomended for this code to use IDLE in order to execute the quiz accurately.
 To do so:
 1. Ensure you have IDLE downloaded onto your current workspace.